NETI Frequently Asked Questions

 Water, Sanitation and Hygiene (WASH)

-For detailed information about available positions for the 2014 NETI Programme, please click here.
+For detailed information about current available positions for the NETI Programme, please click here.

 5. What is the required language proficiency for the NETI Programme?

-As stated in the "Eligibly and NETI Programme Requirements", candidates must have proficiency in English and in at least one other UN language: Arabic, Chinese, French, Russian or Spanish.
+As stated in the "Eligibly and NETI Programme Requirements", candidates must be fluent (C1/C2) in English and at an intermediate level (working knowledge, B2) in at least one other UN language: Arabic, Chinese, French, Russian or Spanish.
 Knowledge of the local language at the duty station of the respective position is considered an asset.

 Applicants are encouraged to indicate all applicable UN language proficiencies when completing the UNICEF online application.
 If short-listed, stated proficiency will be corroborated during the selection process.
 Language proficiency is key for global deployment and effective performance in the field.